 © Copyright 2020 Pedal Tours.
 All Rights Reserved.

-For over 30 years Pedaltours has designed and operated New Zealand cycle tours.
-We offer a comprehensive range of fabulous guided cycling tours in New Zealand, Australia, Asia and Europe.
+For over 30 years Pedaltours has designed and operated cycle tours.
+We offer a comprehensive range of fabulous guided cycling tours in New Zealand, Australia, Vietnam, India, Czech Republic and Austria, Croatia and Germany.

 Pedaltours is an experienced and trusted bike tour operator.
 We are passionate about our cycle tours and offer only the very best.
 All our tour routes have been thoroughly scouted and then high quality lodges and restaurants have been carefully selected to meet the needs of the cycle tourist.